mouseless/baked/unreleased.md

 - `DataTable.Component` type is changed to `IComponentDescriptor`
 - `Conditional` is changed from `Schema` to `Component`
 - `*PageContextKey` properties are now removed from components and schemas
-  - use the new emit action to publish values to page context
+  - use the new publish action to publish values to page context
     ```csharp
     component.Schema.PageContextKey = "key" // old usage
-    component.Action = Emit.PageContextValue("key"); // new usage
+    component.Action = Publish.PageContextValue("key"); // new usage
     ```
   - use the new reaction system to subscribe to page context changes
     ```csharp